The Beauty Industry Compliance Certificate

 BICC is launching in Summer 2026.

-Ahead of launch, we are working with a small group of brand founders, marketing leads, and agencies as founding partners
+Ahead of launch, we are working with a small group of brand founders, marketing & PD leads, and agencies as founding partners

 — early access, direct involvement in how the program lands in market, and preferential terms.